thekubernaut/DocTor/README.md

 2. The tool automatically:
    - Checks what code has changed
    - Looks at your documentation (like README.md and files in the docs folder)
-   - Uses AI to see if the documentation needs updates
+   - Uses Ollama to see if the documentation needs updates
    - If updates are needed, it creates a new pull request with the changes
    - If everything is up to date, it does nothing